jensalindgren/day-planner-t/README.md

 - As a user, I want to be able to see a list of exercises and their descriptions.
 - As a user I want to be able to understand the instructions on how to perform the exercises.

+## Color Scheme

+Colorama was used to generate the color scheme.
+And make the terminal colorful.
+In the terminal run: pip3 install colorama

+- All the instructions are in green.
+- All the user's input is in white.
+- All the application's output is in yellow.
+- All the errors are in red.
+- Welcome message is in blue.
+- And goodbye message is in yellow.

 ## Wireframes

 ### Flowchart

+Flowchart was created in lucidchart.com
 ![Alt text](/assets/images/planner.png?raw=true "Flowchart")
 ## General Features